sds-edu/SDS-Redis-Guide/README.md

 It is important to understand how Redis identifies data.
 Everything in Redis is stored as a **Key-Value pair**.

 * **The Key:** This is the unique identifier you use to store and retrieve your data.
-Redis keys are "binary safe" (meaning a key could technically be anything from a simple text string to the raw bytes of a JPEG file), but they are almost always standard text strings.
+Redis keys are **binary safe**, meaning a key could technically be anything from a simple text string to the raw bytes of a JPEG file (but they are mostly text strings).
 * **The Value:** This is the actual data payload.
-Unlike simple caches that only store basic strings, Redis values can be complex data structures (which we will explore in the next section).
+Unlike simple caches that only store basic strings, Redis values can be complex data structures.

 ### Key Naming Best Practices